exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/option-provider.md

 <!--
 layout: content
+title: Feeding data to selection widgets with OptionProvider
-title: Option Provider
+navTitle: Option Provider
 seoTitle: Option Provider - Exadel Authoring Kit
 order: 3
 -->
-## Feeding data to selection widgets with OptionProvider

 Several Granite/Touch UI components, such as _RadioGroup_ or _Select_, facilitate selecting from a set of options.
 Traditionally, the options are either inlined (the ToolKit offers its `@RadioButton` and `@Option` annotations for that) or supplied via a datasource.
 Both ways have their limitations; the in-line options are not dynamic and potentially lead to a lot of copy-pasting across components, while the _datasource_ pattern requires creating a datasource servlet for every occasion.